ArsecTech/vinet/README.md

-compile app with pyinstaller: `pyinstaller --onefile -w -F -i "icon.ico" main.py`
+compile app with pyinstaller: `pyinstaller --noconsole --onefile -i "icon.ico" vinet.py`

 > if you want use this app on windows 7, compile with python 3.7